perladvent/perldotcom/content/article/_pub_2010_09_people-of-perl-6-moritz-lenz.md

 people think that it's hopeless because it's been 10 years in the making, and there is still no version 1.0 (or 6.0) released.
-They don't realize that the difference between Perl 5 and Perl 6 is much larger than a difference of 1 in the version number suggestsâthey should think of Perl 6 as Perl 12 or so, and ask how much time you should allocate for 7 major versions in oneâprobably much more than 10 years.
+They don't realize that the difference between Perl 5 and Perl 6 is much larger than a difference of 1 in the version number suggests—they should think of Perl 6 as Perl 12 or so, and ask how much time you should allocate for 7 major versions in one—probably much more than 10 years.

 **What projects are missing in the world of Perl 6?**